Marie Lora-Mungai: Life and career

 Lora-Mungai started her career in 2004 at CNN's New York bureau, where she occupied various producing positions, including on the shows Paula Zahn Now and Diplomatic License with Richard Roth.
-During that time, she covered the 2004 US presidential campaign and published 'Marketing Politique: Mode d'Emploi', an analysis of the political marketing techniques used by George W. Bush and John Kerry.
+During that time, she covered the 2004 US presidential campaign and published Marketing Politique: Mode d'Emploi, an analysis of the political marketing techniques George W. Bush and John Kerry used at the time.

-In 2006 she moved to Nairobi, Kenya, to establish herself as a foreign correspondent, working for CNN, Reuters TV, AFP TV, and the BBC World Service in 15 countries across Africa.
+In 2006 she moved to Nairobi, Kenya, to establish herself as a foreign correspondent, working for CNN, Reuters TV, AFP TV, and the BBC World Service in 15 African countries.
 In 2008, she received a UN Correspondent Association Gold Medal for Best Broadcast for her series of reports on the Darfur crisis.
 In 2009 she was nominated for Best Television Feature and Journalist of the Year at the DIAGEO Business Reporting Awards.

 In 2009 she co-founded Buni Media, a multimedia production company, with political cartoonist Gado (Godfrey Mwampembwa) from Tanzania.
 Together they launched The XYZ Show, a political satire show with puppets, inspired by Les Guignols de L'Info and Spitting Image.
 The XYZ Show rapidly became very popular, airing on national television stations Citizen TV, Kiss TV, and later NTV.
 In 2013 The XYZ Show won the Africa Magic Viewers' Choice Award for Best TV Series.

 In 2012 Lora-Mungai launched Buni.tv, one of the pioneers and leading platforms of the VOD space in Africa.
 In June 2016, Buni.tv was acquired by urban entertainment group Trace TV.

-In 2013 she was named a Rising Talent by the Women's Global Forum, and one of the "30 Women who matter" by L'Express magazine.
-She has been listed on the Choiseul Institute's list of "200 Economic Leaders of Tomorrow" since 2015.

 In 2014 Lora-Mungai and Gado launched a similar show to The XYZ Show in Nigeria called Ogas At The Top, which also went viral and was listed by CNN as "one of the 8 African shows to watch".
 In 2015 it was nominated for Best Online Video at the Africa Magic Viewers Choice Awards.